 - To complete a short-term training course (lasting less than a month)

 - To take part in a conference, workshop, symposium, or seminar

 - To participate in a cultural or religious event.

 The transit visa for Sri Lanka for Indians is only available for the purpose of transiting through the country en route to a third destination.
 The most relevant situation requiring a transit visa for Indian citizens is when the traveler must travel through Sri Lanka to change airport or mode of transport on their way to a third destination.

-However, the transit visa is not required for passengers who will leave the country within 8 hours, who have evidence of onward travel and who will remain in the airport transit area during their stay.
+However, the transit ETA is not required for passengers who will leave the country within 8 hours, who have evidence of onward travel and who will remain in the airport transit area during their stay.

 Documents Required for the Sri Lanka Visa for Indians

 Indian citizens must first meet the Sri Lanka visa requirements in order to apply for an ETA, which involve having the following:

 - An Indian passport valid for at least 6 months upon the intended entry date

 - A valid debit or credit card with which to pay the Sri Lanka visa fee